KONDE-AT/dsebaseapp/README.md

 ## Getting started

-1. clone the repo into a suitable directory.
-Be aware that the name of the applications root directory will show up in several places (e.g. the name of the application's .xar package)
+1. Clone the repo into a suitable directory.
+Be aware that the name of the applications root directory will show up in several places (e.g. the name of the application’s .xar package)
 `git clone https://github.com/KONDE-AT/dsebaseapp.git <folder-name>`

-2. Run a search and replace through the whole codebase, replacing `dsebaseapp` with e.g. the name of your application's root directory.
-Since `dsebaseapp` is used in several namespaces, make sure the replacement does not contain any tricky characters.
+2. Run a search and replace through the whole codebase, replacing `dsebaseapp` with e.g. the name of your application’s root directory.
+Since `dsebaseapp` is used in several namespaces, make sure the replacement string does not contain any tricky characters.

 3. Go through the `data` directory and replace the existing data with your own.
-But keep the directory structure (`data/editions, data/indices, data/meta`) as it is.
+But keep the directory structure (`data/editions/, data/indices/, data/meta/`) as it is.
-Ideally your data (structure, mark up) is very similar to the application's sample data because then most of the features mentioned above should work 'out of the box'
+Ideally, your data (structure, markup) is very similar to the application’s sample data – in this case most of the features mentioned above should work 'out of the box'.

-4. After this initial changes try to build your application by running `ant` in your application's root directory.
-This should create a `<folder-name>.xar` in `<folder-name>/build`.
+4. After these initial changes try to build your application by running `ant` in your application’s root directory.
+This should create a `<folder-name>.xar` in `<folder-name>/build/`.

-5. Install this package via eXist-db's package manager.
+5. Install this package via eXist-db’s package manager.

 6. Click through your application and start customizing.